sowmyamanojna/git-hacks/README.md

 ### Amend a commit (way after push too :wink:)
 	git rebase -i HEAD~n

-- Once the default editor props up, copy the commits on top and change pick to reword.
+- Once the default editor pops up, copy the commits on top and change pick to reword.
 - If many more commit files open, change the commit files in all of them.
 - Force push the amended commits.